CodeConfidant/filewrap/README.txt

 filewrap

-A Python module that wraps functionality from the os module for file system manipulation and management.
+A Python module for file/archive manipulation & management.

 Make sure to have the latest version of Python 3 installed although this should work with previous versions.
 Pip and git also need to be installed for module installation with command line.